fgssfgss/NESEmulator/README.md

 ### NESEmulator
 This is simple NES Emulator, which was written as self education project.

-PPU code was partially "спизжен"(stolen) to work anyhow.
+#### Works on
+1. GNU/Linux
+2. MS Win
+3. Emscripten(need support for SharedBufferArray in your browser)

 #### TODO
-1. _"Slow down this shit, dog"_ - 180fps isn't normal for NES.
+1. _"Slow down this shit, dog"_ - 180fps isn't normal for NES. // Done
 2. Changing controller settings.
 3. Sound, APU
-4. Remove shitcode in CPU, or in input.
+4. Remove shitcode in CPU, or in input. // Impossible
 5. More mappers...

 #### Controls